shakna-israel/NecromancersApprentice/Ancillaries/TheoryOfMagic.md

 1/8 Mages were able to excel at the task.

+### Conclusion

-Conclusion: Though Aquamancers seem able to make use of basic pyromancy spells, there is more difficulty when it comes to making use of it in a practical or directed way.
+Though Aquamancers seem able to make use of basic pyromancy spells, there is more difficulty when it comes to making use of it in a practical or directed way.

 *Results*